phadej/grunt-literate/README.md

 - 0.1.4 Usage as executable and library
   - run `ljs`
   - or `require("grunt-literate")(filename)`
+  - also you may use glob patterns in directives
 - 0.1.3 Directives
 - 0.1.2 Newline improvements
   - Newline at the end of comment